smy1/swlab/README.md

 - __`folder`__: __The path to the main project folder__ that contains all subfolders.
 - __`attempts`__: __The number of attempts in syncing videos__.
 This parameter determines whether the parameter `corr` (see Figure 3 below) is skipped or not.
 If `attempts` is 1, any arguments passed to the parameter `corr` is ignored, while if `attempts` is larger than 1, the function will expect a value for the parameter `corr`.
 - __`bgcam`__: __The name of the video that will be used as the background__ of the composite video.
 In this example, Python will search for a video file that has the word "baby" in the name.
 These background videos should be stored in their respective subfolders, which must be passed to the parameter `children` (see Figure 3 below).
 In other words, the videos should be stored in a path like this: ___main project folder -> subfolder -> videos to be synced___.
 - __`topcam`__: __The name of the video that will be placed on top__ in the composite video.
 In this example, Python will search for a video file that has the word "screen" in the name.
-These top videos should be stored in their respective subfolders (together with the base videos), which must be passed to the parameter `children` (see Figure 3 below).
+These top videos should be stored in their respective subfolders (together with the base videos).
 - __`newname`__: __Give the composite video a new name__.
 - __`propsize`__: Stands for "proportion-size". __How small should be top video be?__ In this example, `0.25` means 25% of its original size.
 - __`dur`__: __The duration (in seconds)__ of the top video to be clipped.
 If the clipping duration differs between top videos, leave this as `None` and pass information to the parameter `end` below.